Rogdham/pyzstd/index.rst

 .. note:: Rich memory mode

     pyzstd module has a "rich memory mode" for compression.
-It is designed to allocate more memory, but faster in some cases.
+It allocates more memory for output buffer, and faster in some cases.

     There is a :py:func:`richmem_compress` function, a :py:class:`RichMemZstdCompressor` class.